unboundedsystems/adapt/docs/tutorial_concepts/01_project.md

     This is the Adapt project directory.
     We'll take a closer look at this directory throughout the tutorial.

-- package.json

-    This is the package.json that contains information about the Node.js HTTP server app.
-    Don't worry if you're not familiar with Node.js or this type of file.
-    It's simply a required file for a Node.js app.

 - backend

     This is the directory that contains the source code for the Node.js HTTP server app.